art4web01/names-poem/README.md

 Nature thyme is good to well me </br>
 I fly what’s mine so it is she who bakes like a pro so no</br>
 </br>
 Blew the slow candles.
 Took my cake.
-Parcel went in-take</br>
+Parcel went south</br>
 See its eye roll.
-Molly with more moles</br>
+Molly got more moles</br>
 </br>
 Left righting I write wee wheel little</br>
 With Dawn can’t unwrap one gum to spell a command</br>